qianlanwyd/qianlanwyd.github.io/_pages/about.md

 - Microsoft NeuralSpeech [![](https://img.shields.io/github/stars/microsoft/NeuralSpeech?style=social&label=Code+Stars)](https://github.com/microsoft/NeuralSpeech) is a research project in Microsoft Research Asia focusing on neural network based speech processing, including automatic speech recognition (ASR), text to speech (TTS), etc. The code of Exploiting Adapters for Cross-lingual Low-resource Speech Recognition (TASLP 2022) has been moved to this repo.

 # 🎖 Honors and Awards
+- First Place in the Entrance Examination for PhD at the School of Software and Microelectronics, Peking University, 2023.
 - Outstanding Student Award, Tokyo Institue of Technology, 2022.
 - Stars of Tomorrow, Microsoft Research Asia, 2021&2022.
 - Jasso Scholarship, Tokyo Institue of Technology, 2020.